MrPYTHONI/subdomain_scan/README.md

 pkg install git python
 https://github.com/MrPYTHONI/subdomain_scan
 cd subdomain_scan
-python3 MrPYTHON.py
+python3 MrPYTHON.py <domain> <1>

 # Connect with Us:
-Join our Telegram channel @PYT_HON3 for updates, discussions, and support related to checkfpi.py.
+Join our Telegram channel @PYT_HON3 for updates, discussions, and support related to subdomain_scan.
 Stay informed about the latest features, bug fixes, and connect with the community.Feel free to customize the message or provide any additional information

 # Developer:
 ♟Telegram♟